 Free museums for kids

 Home to the largest and arguably most fabulous collection of dinosaur fossils in the world, AMNH’s fourth-floor dino halls have been blowing kids' minds for decades.
 Roughly 80 percent of the bones on display were actually dug out of the ground; the rest are casts.
 The thrills begin when you cross the threshold of the Theodore Roosevelt Rotunda, where you’re confronted with a towering barosaurus rearing up on its hind legs to protect its young from an attacking allosaurus—an impressive welcome to the world’s largest museum of its kind.
-The new 2019 exhibit, "T.rex: The Ultimate Predator" is a must for all dino-loving kids.

 The Brooklyn Children's Museum allows budding art lovers and curious tykes to revel in a play space dedicated to fostering kids' creativity.
 Interactive experiences such as the Color Lab, after-school programs and birthday party packages make the Kings County hotspot a favorite amongst little ones.